TAI-src/rl-baselines3-zoo/seminar/example_report.md

 (training figures.
 This is a pretend scenario)

 In order to encourage evading ghosts, even if no pellets are in the region, I implemented an additional reward of 1 at every timestep.
-This is implemented in [wrapper/longevity_wrapper.py], with a corresponding [config_file](experiments/logevity_ppo_pac.yml).
+This is implemented in [wrapper/longevity_wrapper.py], with a corresponding config_file [experiments/logevity_ppo_pac.yml].

 ```
 python utils/train_custom.py --env MsPacmanNoFrameskip-v4 --conf experiments/longevity_ppo_pac.yml